- Name and Registered Office

 - Oakland Community College

 - Schoolcraft College

 Each member institution shall be allowed one institutional member representative to the ETOM Board of Directors.

-Faculty and staff from member institution may take advantage of all the benefits of the institution membership.
+Faculty and staff from member institutions may take advantage of all the benefits of the institution membership.

 Each member institution is entitled to one vote and shall appoint one voting representative.
 The vote may be offered either in person, by designated agent, or by proxy.
 Only the voting representative may serve on the Executive Board or hold office.